ga-curriculum/uber-ai-superpowered-data/modules/mindset-shift-deterministic-vs-probabilistic-systems/build-a-hybrid-workflow/README.md

 5. SOX compliance requires reproducible evidence.
 Your SQL queries and validation logs are what auditors test, not your LLM summaries.
 6. Fail-closed design prevents bad data from propagating.
 If validation fails, stop the workflow and alert humans.

-**Aha Moments**

-- The LLM is a prosecutor, not a detective.
-It interprets evidence but does not collect it.
-- Temperature is a risk dial.
-Higher temperature increases hallucination risk.
-- Same facts, different words do not mean different facts.
-LLM variance in phrasing is acceptable; variance in numbers is not.
-- Schema enforcement is your firewall.
-Invalid data should never reach the LLM.

 ---

 ## Reflection & Discussion Questions